msoutojr/IFT-6759-Photovoltaic-forecast/README.md

 * Some notebooks have a lightweight version for the purpose of verifying the functioning of the algorithms.

+* Script 4 is the one used to train ConvLSTM.
+It comes with 27 configurations which can be called individually on the command line.
+    * Example: call `python 4_ConvLSTM.py 0` in order to train the first configuration.

-* The experiments were executed using python 3.7.
+* The experiments were executed using Python 3.7 and require the NumPy, Pandas, PyTorch, and Sci-kit Learn libraries.

 * The dataset is available in the discipline cluster and must be placed in the folder 'data': images_trainval.npy, images_test.npy, pv_log_trainval.npy, pv_log_test.npy, datetime_trainval.npy, datetime_test.npy.